polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

 min((3 * x / n )^2, 1)
 ```

-For example, assume that there are 100 validators in the active set, and one equivocates in a slot (it doesn't matter whether it was a BABE or GRANDPA equivocation).
-This is unlikely to be an attack on the network but much more likely to be a misconfiguration of a validator.
-The penalty would be min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator (the stake held by the validator and its nominators).
+The following scenarios demonstrate how this formula means slash percentages can increase exponentially based on the number of offenders involved compared to the size of the validator pool:

+- **Minor offense** - assume one validator out of a 100 validator active set equivocates in a slot.
+A single validator committing an isolated offense is most likely a mistake rather than malicious attack on the network.
+This offense results in a 0.09% slash to the stake in the validator slot

+    ``` mermaid
+    flowchart LR
+    N["Total Validators = 100"]
+    X["Offenders = 1"]
+    F["min(3 * 1 / 100)^2, 1) = 0.0009"]
+    G["0.09% slash of stake"]

+    N --> F
+    X --> F
+    F --> G
+    ```

+- **Moderate offense** - assume five validators out a 100 validator active set equivocate in a slot.
+This is a slightly more serious event as there may be some element of coordination involved.
+This offense results in a 2.25% slash to the stake in the validator slot

+    ``` mermaid
+    flowchart LR
+    N["Total Validators = 100"]
+    X["Offenders = 5"]
+    F["min((3 * 5 / 100)^2, 1) = 0.0225"]
+    G["2.25% slash of stake"]

+    N --> F
+    X --> F
+    F --> G
+    ```

-Now, assume that a group is running several validators, and they all have an issue in the same slot.
-The penalty would be min((3 \* 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
-If 20 validators equivocate, this is a much more serious offense, possibly indicating a coordinated attack on the network.
-So, the slash will be much greater - min((3 \* 20 / 100)^2, 1) = 0.36, or a 36% slash on all these validators and their nominators.
-All slashed validators will also be chilled.
+- **Major offense** - assume 20 validators out a 100 validator active set equivocate in a slot.
+This is a major security threat as it possible represents a coordinated attack on the network.
+This offense results in a 36% slash and all slashed validators will also be chilled
+    ``` mermaid
+    flowchart LR
+    N["Total Validators = 100"]
+    X["Offenders = 20"]
+    F["min((3 * 20 / 100)^2, 1) = 0.36"]
+    G["36% slash of stake"]

+    N --> F
+    X --> F
+    F --> G
+    ```

-The example above shows the risk of nominating or running many validators in the active set.
+The examples above show the risk of nominating or running many validators in the active set.
 While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one), slashing grows exponentially.
-A single validator equivocating causes a 0.09% slash, and two validators equivocating doesn't cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.
+Going from a single validator equivocating to two validators equivocating causes a slash four time as much as the single validator.

 Validators may run their nodes on multiple machines to ensure they can still perform validation work if one of their nodes goes down.
 Still, validator operators should be cautious when setting these up.
 Equivocation is possible if they don't coordinate well in managing signing machines.

-#### Good Practices to Avoid Slashing
+#### Best Practices to Avoid Slashing

 The following are advised to node operators to ensure that they obtain pristine binaries or source code and to ensure the security of their node: